France scrambles to repatriate citizens as Morocco stops flights over coronavirus

-PARIS/RABAT, March 14 (Reuters) - French authorities were on Saturday trying to arrange emergency flights from Morocco to bring back dozens of French nationals who found themselves unable to leave after the country suspended flights to European countries over coronavirus fears.
+PARIS/RABAT (Reuters) - French authorities were trying on Saturday to arrange emergency travel from Morocco to bring back hundreds of French nationals who found themselves unable to leave the country after flights to European countries were suspended over coronavirus fears.

-Morocco, which so far has 17 cases of the virus, has suspended all soccer matches, closed schools, halted flights with nine countries and cancelled gatherings of more than 50 people.
+Morocco, which so far has 17 cases of the virus, has suspended all soccer matches, closed schools, halted flights to nine countries and canceled gatherings of more than 50 people.

+“Thousands of French were in Morocco when the decision was taken to stop flights to France.
+It’s a very difficult situation,” Helene Le Gal, France’s ambassador to Morocco, said in a video posted on Twitter.

 French television stations and social media showed hundreds of people at Marrakesh airport with no flights available and nowhere to go.